-Commander-in-Chief Heald: One of the Committees will not render a report at this Encampment due to the deaths of the Chairman, and one of the leading members of that Committee; and the serious illness of another member.
+Commander-in-Chief Heald: One of the Committees will not render a report at this Encampment due to the deaths of the Chairman and one of the leading members of that Committee; and the serious illness of another member.
 I refer to the Grand Army of the Republic Highway Committee.

-I am thrilled, as I know you must be, in the realization that an organization such as ours could have successfully completed such a glgantic project.
+I am thrilled, as I know you must be, in the realization that an signatic project.
 I don't know how many of you are aware of the many difficulties which were encountered on that project.
-Some portions of that highway had already been designated in memory of organizations or individuals, and we had two cases in which we had to go before the legislatures asking that they rescind the former name and re-name it the Grand Army of the Republic Highway.
+Some portions of that highway had already been designated in most of organizations or individuals, and we had two cases in which had to go before the legislatures asking that they rescind the name and re-name it the Grand Army of the Republic Highway.

-J. Clark Mansfield of Pennsylvania was the Chairman of that Committee and while Captain Mansfield was on his death-bed, he sent a card to me, in California, stating that the last link of the Highway had been completed with the signature on the proposed legislation by Governor Russell of Nevada.
-I am so grateful that Brother Mansfield was spared to see the Highway project completed, and I am saddened by the fact that J. G. Spielman of California, Chief Engineer of the Grand Army of the Republic Highway passed away just a few weeks before the project was completed.
-Past Commander-in- Chief Dr. Ralph R. Barrett is a member of that Committee and, if he were present at this Encampment, we would have a report from this Committee.
-While in California, I visited him in the hospital where he was confined at that time.
-I understand that he is improved, but that he is not able to get around too much, and his condition is such that he is not able to be here today.
+J Clark Mansfield of Pennsylvania was the Chairman of that Committee and while Captain Mansfield was on his d ath-bed, he sent a card to me, in California, stating that the last link of the Highway had been completed with the signature on the proposed legislation by Governor Russell of Nevada.
+I am so grateful that Brother Mansfield was spared to see the Highway project cupleted, and I am saddened by the fact that J. G. Spielman of Califor Chief Engineer of the Grand Army of the Republic Highway ed away just a few weeks before the project was completed Past C mmander-in-Chief Dr. Ralph R. Barrett is a member of that Committee and, if he were present at this Encampment, we would have a report from this Committee.
+While in California, I visited him in the he pital where he was confined at that time.
+I understand that he improved, but that he is not able to get around too much, and his condition is such that he is not able to be here today.